soundpress/RulesOfNYC/docs/c18/index.rst

    Horse drawn cab.
 The term "horse drawn cab" shall mean a vehicle drawn by a horse and used for the carriage of passengers for compensation in conformance with a New York City Department of Consumer Affairs license.
 Where signs limit parking to horse drawn cabs, only those cabs licensed by the New York City Department of Consumer Affairs will be permitted.

    Impounded vehicle.
 A vehicle is considered "impounded" when the City of New York takes it into custody by taking any action preventing the free use of the vehicle by the motorist, including, but not limited to, beginning to attach to the vehicle an immobilization device such as a "boot" or a hook on a Department of Transportation tow truck.

-   Intercity bus.
-The term "intercity bus" means a bus that transports the general public between the City of New York and any location outside the City of New York in scheduled bus service.
-Such term does not include a school bus, a bus providing public transportation, or a charter bus.

    Law enforcement officer.
 The term "law enforcement officer" means a police officer or any authorized agent of the Department of Transportation.